robertostrabelli/labydo/readme.md

 2. Deal 5 *labyrinth tiles* and 1 *entrance tile* to each player.
 Players may choose to keep their tiles hidden or visible.
 3. Form three separate draw piles with the remaining tiles.
 4. Each player places their *entrance tile* and their pawn on the corresponding space.
 All *entrance tiles* should be aligned to form the starting row.
-5. Leave plenty of space in front for the labyrinth to expand.
+5. Ensure there is ample space ahead for the labyrinth to expand.
 6. Each player then places one *labyrinth tile* connecting to their *entrance tile*, in any orientation they wish, as long as the edges and corners of the tiles align.
-7. Choose a starting player by any method.
+7. Determine the starting player by any agreed-upon method.

 ## Gameplay